hiptest/selenium-sample/README.md

 [![Build Status](https://travis-ci.org/hiptest/selenium-sample.svg)](https://travis-ci.org/hiptest/selenium-sample)

 This is a simple example on how to automate tests written in [Hiptest](http://hiptest.net) with Java and Selenium.
+This project is the base for [this tutorial on Hiptest blog](http://blog.hiptest.net/2015/10/30/tutorial-a-simple-selenium-test-from-hiptest/)

 Acknowledgments
 ---------------